blossm-network/toolbox/README.md

 #### VPC

+Create a private network for your serverless procedures to interact with one another through.

 1. In the `development` project:
     * In **VPC network > Serverless VPC** access, enable Serverless VPC access API.
     * Create a connector named **“us-central1”** in the us-central1 region under the default network with ip range 10.8.0.0/28.